-Daily brushing may seem like a chore, but if you suffer from allergies or are concerned about shedding, brushing goes a long way to help in both of these situations.
+Daily brushing may seem like a chore, but if you suffer from allergies or are concerned about shedding, brushing goes a long way to help in both situations.

-As you brush your dog’s fur, loose hair falls out and adheres to the brush rather than falling to the floor or winding up on your furniture.
+As you brush your dog’s fur, loose hair emerges and adheres to the brush rather than falling to the floor or winding up on your furniture.
 Less hair lying around means less exposure to allergens and a cleaner home.